Natural Baby Life logo (480 x 130)

 Unfortunately, like hard plastic bottles, even Comotomo products are at risk for discoloration.

-Thankfully, Comotomo acknowledges this on their website to help out the parents who may be using their products.
+Comotomo acknowledges this on their website to help out the parents who may be using their products.
 They note that discoloration is natural and will happen over time and with heavy use.
 However, they recommend weekly sterilization via boiling water to prevent discoloration and to preserve the bottles.

 Spectra bottle turning yellow?

 Spectra is one of the few brands that does not usually sell their bottles apart from their pump systems.
-While the bottles may be found on amazon, Spectra does not sell these in stores or with varying stages of nipples as they are to be used mainly with their pumping system.
+While the bottles may be found on amazon, Spectra does not sell these in stores or with varying stages of nipples since they’re mainly used with the pumping system.

 Avent bottles have a yellow tint?